Bulbs always, unfortunately, blow. It’s part of owning a car, accepting that you’re likely to be changing at least one light each year.

 So, you notice no light coming from a specific light on your car, or perhaps a warning light tells you of an issue.
 Before opening the hood and removing the old part, you have a quick search on the internet, which provides you with two options: 3057 and 3157 bulbs.

 What’s the difference between 3057 vs. 3157 bulbs?
 Why would you use one and not the other?
-And how do you know which is suitable for your car?
+And how do you know which is appropriate for your vehicle?

 Read on for all the answers.
-Open your owner’s manual to find the right bulb for your car.
+Open your owner’s manual to find the correct bulb for your car.

 Table of ContentsShow